gbmhunter/NinjaTerm/README.md

 1. Package the source code into a .jar file with external dependencies AND then a "fat" .jar by running `gradle fatJar` from the command line.
 These should be placed in `build/libs`, with the fat jar having no version appended to it's filename.
 1. Build the installer with the command `gradle media`.
 This will invoke install4j and build installers for Windows, Linux and Mac OSX.
 Note that the install4j program must be available on your computer for this step to work.
 1. Once the installers have been created, overwrite the `updates.xml` in the repo root directory with the one from the install/ directory.
+This file informs NinjaTerm that a new version is ready when automatic update checking occurs on startup.
 1. Commit these changes on the `develop` branch (you should already be on this branch).
 There should be 5 files which have changed.

 **RELEASING TO MASTER AND GITHUB**

 1. Switch to the `master` branch and merge the `develop` branch into it.
-Make sure to create a new commit (click the "Create new commit even if fast forward possible" checkbox if using the SourceTree GUI).
+Make sure to create a new commit (use the `git merge` option `--no-ff` from the command-line, or click the "Create new commit even if fast forward possible" checkbox if using the SourceTree GUI).
 1. Add a tag to this new commit on the `master` branch, tagging it with the version number (e.g. "v0.4.0").
 1. Go to the GitHub repo's main page and click "Releases".
 1. Click "Draft a new release".
 Create a new release, using "0.4.0" as both the tag and the title.
 Populate the description box with the same info that was added to changelog.md.
-1. Upload the installers that install4j has created in the "install/" directory.
+1. Upload the installers that install4j has created in the `install/` directory.
 1. Click "Create new release", and it is all done!